mbrandonw/presentations/2024-03-22-macros/presentation.md

 ![fit](case-pathable-error.png)

 ^ Also the macro performs a bit of validation in order to make sure you are using it correctly.
-For example, it does not make sense to apply the `@CasePathable` macro to a struct, and so the macro will emit an error if you try to do so.
+For example, it does not make sense to apply the `@CasePathable` macro to a struct, since structs already get key paths for their properties, and so the macro will emit an error if you try to do so.

 ---